|

 A very few hours from Dallas, Austin and Houston, from Oklahoma City and Tulsa, from St Louis, Memphis, and Shreveport, there is such a place.
 There are forests and mountains, clear lakes and clean air.
 There is relief from noise and hurry.
 Just outside Hot Springs AR, there is Mountain Thyme Bed & Breakfast Inn.

 Located on Arkansas Scenic Byway 7 barely a quarter mile outside the Ouachita National Forest in the Ouachita Mountains, Mountain Thyme B&B is superbly situated for those who seek some tranquility.
 And since we specialize in relaxation, it is the perfect place from which to take a day trip into the mountains, to one of Arkansas beautiful state parks, or to a quiet, clear lake.
-Take along one of our

 Scenic Drives

-to be found along most of its length.
-Just 1/4 mile north of Mountain Thyme Bed &Breakfast Inn,
+State highway 7 was re-designated as Scenic Byway 7 because of the beautiful scenery to be found along most of its length.
+Just 1/4 mile north of Mountain Thyme Bed &Breakfast Inn, you enter the Ouachita National Forest.

-or unimproved roads in the National Forest, many leading to areas of great scenic beauty not easily matched on paved roads.
+For the adventuresome, there are miles of gravel or unimproved roads in the National Forest, many leading to areas of great scenic beauty not easily matched on paved roads.
 The Flatside Wilderness area includes Flatside Pinnacle, a 1550 high rock outcrop as well as views of the 1650 foot White Oak Mountain and the 1350 foot Forked Mountain.

 All of these are just over an hour's drive from Mountain Thyme B&B on some wonderful mountain roads.
+We have the maps and brochures and will help you plan a beautiful scenic tour of the Ouachitas.

 Petit Jean State Park